Koxx3/minimo/documents/help_settings_en.md

     - RELAY (value = 4)<br>
 Default value : 0<br>
 <br>
-Usage : Change the name on the display and smartphone for the integrated relay action.
+Usage : Change the name of the auxilary relay on the display and smartphone for the integrated relay action.
 Exemple : if you connect a light, you can display "light" on the dashboard instead of "aux".<br>

 ### Display GPS speed instead of escooter speed / Display GPS speed
 Valid configuration : SmartController / SmartDisplay<br>